 Pest description and crop damage Adult beetles are about 0.25 inch long.
 They are dome-shaped and yellow to copper brown with eight small black spots in three rows across each wing cover.
 Eggs are small and yellow.
 The mature yellow larva is about 0.6 inch long and covered with dark, branched spines.
 Pupae are yellow to copper color and about 0.25 inch.

-Biology and life history Adult beetles overwinter in hedgerows, ditchbanks, and woodlands and may attack plants soon after seedlings emerge in spring.
-Most beetles leave their winter quarters over a two month period.
+Biology and life history Adult beetles overwinter in hedgerows, ditch banks, and woodlands and may attack plants soon after seedlings emerge in spring.
+Most beetles leave their winter habitat over a two-month period.

 Following feeding, adult females deposit eggs in clusters of 40 or more on the undersurface of leaves.
 Eggs hatch in 5 to 14 days, and larvae continue to feed for 2 to 5 weeks.
 Larvae pupate on leaves, and adults emerge after about 10 days.
 Adults feed, mate, and lay eggs over a period of two weeks.
 Generation time from egg to adult is about 30 days.
 There may be up to four generations each year.

 Pest monitoring Eggs and larvae tend to be highly clustered.
 Sampling usually is done visually, though fields also can be swept.

 Parasitic wasps (Pediobius spp.) are available for commercial release and have been used with success on the East Coast.

 Prompt removal of pods and destruction of old plants may help keep populations from building up.
 Because beetles are such strong fliers, crop rotation is probably not of much use.